andre-the-giant/astroblog/src/pages/posts/what-makes-a-great-engineering-onboarding-experience.md

 image:
     url: 'blogimage14.jpg'
     alt: ''
-tags: ["onboarding", "mentorship", "documentation", "growth", "ramp-up", "efficiency", "team-culture", "expectations", "process", "collaboration", "communication", "psychological-safety", "learning", "hiring", "support"]
+tags: ["onboarding", "mentorship", "documentation", "team-culture", "efficiency", "expectations", "growth", "support", "learning", "communication", "ramp-up", "developer-experience"]

 ---

 I have seen onboarding make or break an engineer’s success in a team.
 Some companies do it well, giving new hires the tools, guidance, and space to ramp up confidently.
 Others drop them into a chaotic environment with little direction, expecting them to "figure it out."
 The difference between those two approaches is retention, productivity, and overall team morale.